Also Known As

 Test Preparation Needed?

-No fasting is needed for a cholesterol test.
+No fasting is needed for a routine cholesterol test.

 On average it takes 7 working days for the blood test results to come back from the hospital, depending on the exact tests requested.
 Some specialist test results may take longer, if samples have to be sent to a reference (specialist) laboratory.
 The X-ray & scan results may take longer.
 If you are registered to use the online services of your local practice, you may be able to access your results online.
 Your GP practice will be able to provide specific details.